Configuration SDK to automate Kubernetes deployments

 Kubernetes case with CDK8S

-Kubernetes uses the phylosophy presented in this post with its Cloud Development Kit (CDK).
+Kubernetes uses the phylosophy presented in this post with its Cloud Development Kit ).
 It supports the main ops languages except ruby which tends to be less popular these days: Typescript, JavaScript, Python, and Java.

 A simple example of CDK usage is to create a ConfigMap hosting the generated configuration and injecting it into a deployment.